Raymond Duc: Early years and World War II

-IndoChina
+Indo-China

-Raymond Duc was demobilized in 1945, but after spending two years as a civilian, he enlisted for Indochina in October 1947.
+Duc was demobilized in 1945, but after spending two years as a civilian, he enlisted for Indochina in October 1947.
 He gained his parachute wings in December the same year and served in the 2nd Colonial Commando Parachute Battalion (2e BCCP) under Major Dupuis, then Major Trinquier.
 Promoted to Adjudant (Warrant Officer) in July 1948, he joined the 5e BCCP under Major Grall, then Major Romain-Desfossés, and took part in the operations of Commando Group 1 under Captain Picherit, as second-in-command, in central and northern Vietnam.
 When the 5e BCCP returned to France, he extended his tour by joining an Indochinese parachute company that was later integrated with the 7e BCCP.
 He was killed in action on 19 September by a shot to the head during Operation Gregoire, the first operation of the 7e BCCP.
-Raymond Duc received four citations during the First Indochina War.
+Duc received four citations during the First Indochina War.

 In 1981, the 99th class of Saint-Maixent Military School was named in his honour.
 A commemorative plaque to his memory was placed on his grave in the Suhast cemetery on 2 March 1982 in the presence of Colonel Bernard Messana, commander of the 1er RPIMa.